ypinhsuan/tp/docs/UserGuide.md

 <br/>

 * The **Help** tab consists of a help button.
-If you require any assistance, click on the help button, copy the link given and paste it into any web browser.
+If you require any assistance, click on the help button, copy the link displayed and paste it into any web browser.
 Alternatively, press <kbd>F1</kbd> to bring up the help window.

 --------------------------------------------------------------------------------------------------------------------